ABOUT THE UJC

 The UJC hears cases of alleged misconduct by a student or a student group brought to its attention by any member of the academic or civic community.
 Anyone can file a case.
 The committee has no jurisdiction over cases under consideration by the Department of Student Health or cases involving allegations of sexual assault, violations of University motor vehicle regulations or contractual disputes between students and the University.
 The UJC does not have jurisdiction over Student Council or the Honor Committee.

 It is important to note that the Judiciary Committee and the Honor Committee are separate entities.
-The Honor Committee deals strictly with cases of lying, cheating, and stealing and has the single sanction of expulsion.
-The Judiciary Committee hears all cases involving violations of the Standards of Conduct, and can impose any sanction ranging from oral admonition to expulsion.
+The Honor Committee deals strictly with cases of lying, cheating, and stealing.
+The Judiciary Committee hears all cases involving violations of the Standards of Conduct.
 In some cases, Honor Code violations do fall under the Standards of Conduct.

 Administrative Review